 Not updating your mental checklist

-When you’re young and starry-eyed about the future, it’s easy to draw up a checklist of the stellar qualities you’re looking for in Prince Charming: He should be smart, hot, romantic, with a full head of hair, hopefully rich… But it’s a terrible mistake to think that your values at age 21 are still your values at age 41 (especially the hair part).
+When you’re young and starry-eyed about the future, it’s easy to draw up a checklist of the stellar qualities you’re looking for in Prince Charming: He should be smart, witty with his pick up lines, hot, romantic, with a full head of hair and hopefully rich… But it’s a terrible mistake to think that your values at age 21 are still your values at age 41 (especially the hair part).
 After sitting across a table from guy after guy, I found myself wondering, “What am I looking for anyway?”
 “Will I know it when I see it?”
 “What are the qualities in a partner I desire now, and how are they different from when I was younger?”
 Returning to the dating scene is definitely a time for taking stock of how things have changed.
 “Take some time to get to know yourself anew before you put yourself out there again,” Goldin says.
 “Get that journal out, learn how to meditate, be curious and introspective about your life and where you are right now.”

 Rushing to jump back in